-Absent clearly deliberate bad acts by an executive him or herself—think Enron or WorldCom—we don’t think of incarceration as a normal consequence for an executive whose company has an employee who misbehaves.
-It turns out, however, that an executive of a US company can in fact be incarcerated based upon his or her negligence or his or her position of authority within an organization in situations that impact the public’s health and safety.
+Absent clearly deliberate bad acts by an executive—think Enron or WorldCom—we don’t think of incarceration as a normal consequence for an executive whose company has an employee who misbehaves.
+It turns out, however, that an executive of a US company can in fact be incarcerated based upon their negligence or position of authority within an organization in situations that impact the public’s health and safety.

 Negligence in Oversight